Reseda Hall of Fame

 Jon Lee Reseda Class of 1966

-• Jon Lee was a top level indoor player at UC Santa Barbara where he was a three-time all-American and an integral part of the 1969 national championship team.
+Jon Lee, Graduate from the Reseda High School 1966.
+Jon was a top level indoor player at UC Santa Barbara where he was a three-time all-American and an integral part of the 1969 national championship team.
+AAA rated beach player for more than a decade.
+Original volleyball announcer for ESPN.
+Member of the Santa Barbara Spikers of the International Volleyball Association.
+He also played professionally in Spain.
+More of his accomplishments are listed below:

 • Championship high school coach at San Marcos (boys and girls teams) for 23 years (46 seasons) where he mentored Olympic gold medalist Todd Rogers as well as Dax Holdren and countless other beach stars.
 More than 50 of his former players went on to become volleyball coaches and San Marcos High recognized his impact by naming the floor Jon Lee Court during the construction of its new gym in 2009.